TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 - **Optional quiet hours**.
 Off by default.
 Hold normal-priority pushes during a daily window, for example overnight; high-priority pushes still come through.
 The persistent card keeps updating, and anything still flagged is re-sent when the window ends.
 - **Optional daily reminder**.
 Off by default.
 If you want a nudge about items you have not dealt with, set a time of day and, once a day at that time, it re-sends the current report if anything is still flagged.
 It reuses the same notification, so it refreshes the existing one rather than stacking.
 - **Optional daily all-clear**.
 Off by default.
 On the daily reminder, when nothing is flagged, post a persistent "all clear" card so a clean fleet shows reassurance.
 Persistent only, it never pushes.
+- **Rides out a restart.** A source Sentinel goes briefly unavailable during a Home Assistant reboot; the "Sentinel not working" alert is debounced so a normal restart does not fire a false alarm, and can optionally press your Sentinels' refresh button to confirm a recovery fast.
 - **Fails loud if set up wrong.** A wrong-family sensor or a missing memory helper stops with a clear log message rather than failing quietly.

 The full design and worked examples are in the article: <https://xeazy.com/battery-entity-sentinel-blueprints/>